History of Major League Soccer on television: 2007-09

 The 2008 MLS Cup was televised in the United States on ABC in English and TeleFutura in Spanish.
 English play-by-play commentary was provided by JP Dellacamera with color analysis by John Harkes and studio analysis by Rob Stone, Julie Foudy, and Alexi Lalas.
 The ABC broadcast was produced by ESPN and featured 20 cameras and the use of a virtual replay system.
 The match was broadcast in Canada on CBC and CBC Bold, with English commentary by Nigel Reed and Jason DeVos.
 It was also carried in 142 countries on ESPN International and an additional 23 countries in Europe by local broadcasters.

 Following the 2008 season, ESPN discontinued MLS Primetime Thursday, citing lagging ratings and hoping to find better lead-in programming.
 It was replaced by the MLS Game of the Week, which rotates among a variety of nights and time slots.

-Ratings have largely remained steady if stagnant despite the move from the regular time slot.
+Ratings have largely remained steady or stagnant despite the move from the regular time slot.
 Viewership averaged 299,000 per broadcast in 2009, up from 253,000 in 2008; however, it dipped to 253,000 in 2010 before rebounding to 291,000 in 2011 with some matches (having been moved to ESPN as opposed to ESPN2) drawing over 600,000 viewers.

 On January 23, 2009, Maple Leaf Sports and Entertainment, owners of Major League Soccer franchise Toronto FC (along with other major sports teams in the city), announced they would acquire Insight Sports' interest in GolTV.
 The deal was approved by the CRTC on June 2, 2009.
 In 2015, MLSE reported to the CRTC that it had bought out GOL TV USA's stake in the channel.

 For the 2009 season and beyond, the Thursday telecast was replaced by a variety of primetime games on Wednesdays through Saturdays.
 Beginning in 2009, until 2019, as part of ESPN's far-reaching strategy of moving sports programming to ESPN, all matches - including MLS Cup - are now aired on either ESPN or ESPN2.
-Since 2019, in odd numbered years, only the MLS Cup will air on ABC.
+Since 2019, select regular season and playoff games, and in odd-numbered years, only the MLS Cup will air on ABC.

 The 2009 MLS Cup was this time around, televised in the United States on ESPN and ESPN360.com in English and Galavisión in Spanish.
 GolTV Canada broadcast the match in Canada, and ESPN International carried the match in 122 countries, primarily in Latin America, the Middle East, and Oceania.
 This was the first edition of the MLS Cup to be carried on a cable network, as the previous thirteen were on ABC, and was scheduled later at night to compete with NBC Sunday Night Football.
 ESPN covered the match using 19 cameras and several digital features, including player tracking statistics and an offside line displayed on instant replays.
 JP Dellacamera was once again, the lead play-by-play commentator and John Harkes provided color commentary.
 The network's coverage of the final was later criticized by Salt Lake City-area media outlets for its favoritism of the Galaxy.